Sheep-y/PhoenixPt-Mods/README.md

 Some [unpublished mods](https://github.com/Sheep-y/PhoenixPt-Mods/tree/master/Unpublished) not found on NexusMods, usually custom jobs or for self use, can be found here.

-All published mods works with both [PPML v0.1](https://github.com/RealityMachina/PhoenixPointModInjector/#readme) and [Modnix](https://github.com/Sheep-y/Modnix), and are released to the Public Domain.

 ## List of Mods

 Published mods only

 * **Skip Intro** - Skip logos, openings, and landings.
 * * https://www.nexusmods.com/phoenixpoint/mods/17

+## PPML Compatibility

+All published mods works with both [PPML v0.1](https://github.com/RealityMachina/PhoenixPointModInjector/#readme) and [Modnix](https://github.com/Sheep-y/Modnix), and are released to the Public Domain.

+All my mods are *incompatible* with [PPML v0.2](https://github.com/Ijwu/PhoenixPointModLoader/#readme) found on [NexusMods](https://www.nexusmods.com/phoenixpoint/mods/38).
+Because of how PPML v0.2 is designed, mods must choice one to support.

+* 0.1 mods will be ignored by 0.2.
+* 0.2 mods will *crash* PPML 0.1.

+Since 0.1 is still used by old mods, and many players are not experts in mod management, I opt for having my mods not work rather than crashing the game, when they are used incorrectly.

+Could have make two versions for each and every mods, of course.
+But I'd rather spend time on mods and tools, than supporting a tool that back itself into a corner and is not being updated.

+Thanks for your understanding.

 ## Tech Tree